 Change Seven is an online literary journal.
-We seek to publish the best available fiction, creative nonfiction, poetry, visual art, commentaries, book reviews, author interviews, and more, from both established and emerging talents.
+We seek to publish the best available fiction, creative nonfiction, poetry, visual art, book reviews, and more from both established and emerging talents.

 Nouns–1, change, alteration, mutation, permutation, variation, modification, modulation, innovation, metastasis; transition; menopause; deviation, flux, turn; shift; diversion, break; reform, revision, REVOLUTION, radicalism, revisionism; New Deal, New Frontier, etc.; vicissitude.

 3, conversion; alchemy; REVOLUTION, reversal; transposition; sex change; transference, TRANSFER: CHANGEABLENESS, tergiversation.
 See DIFFERENCE, INTERCHANGE.